alallaqi/FINANCETB/README.md

 5. **Data and API Implementation**: Implementation of data access and business logic layers, and API.
 6. **Security and Frontend Implementation**: Integration of security framework and frontend realisation.
 7. (optional) **Deployment**: Deployment of Web application on cloud infrastructure.

 ### Project Issues
-1.Admin Account Creation
+1. Admin Account Creation
 Ensure the admin account is created and functional.
 Verify that the endpoint for creating the admin user is properly secured and that the admin credentials are correctly stored and managed.
-JWT Token Issues
+2. JWT Token Issues
 Address the issue where JWT strings are causing exceptions due to invalid formatting.
 Ensure that JWT tokens are correctly generated, validated, and used in the application.
-Memory Quota Exceeded
+3. Memory Quota Exceeded
 Resolve the memory usage issue that results in Heroku's "Memory quota exceeded" errors.
 Optimize the application to reduce memory consumption and ensure it operates within Heroku's memory limits.
 Version 2.0 Release

 ### New Features

-Enhanced User Interface: Improve the user experience with a redesigned interface.
+-Enhanced User Interface: Improve the user experience with a redesigned interface.
-Advanced Analytics: Add detailed analytics and reporting features for better financial insights.
+-Advanced Analytics: Add detailed analytics and reporting features for better financial insights.
-Multi-Language Support: Introduce support for multiple languages to cater to a broader audience.
+-Multi-Language Support: Introduce support for multiple languages to cater to a broader audience.
-Bug Fixes
+-Bug Fixes
-Fix known issues from version 1.0, including memory management and JWT token handling.
+-Fix known issues from version 1.0, including memory management and JWT token handling.
-Improve security measures to ensure data protection and compliance with industry standards.
+-Improve security measures to ensure data protection and compliance with industry standards.
-Performance Improvements
+-Performance Improvements
-Optimize the backend to handle larger volumes of data and concurrent users efficiently.
+-Optimize the backend to handle larger volumes of data and concurrent users efficiently.
-Enhance the speed and responsiveness of the application through code optimization and better resource management.
+-Enhance the speed and responsiveness of the application through code optimization and better resource management.

 ### Release Date
 The tentative release date for version 2.0 is Q4 2024.